Coronavirus (COVID-19): Your Questions AnsweredMarch 13, 2020 - Katie McCallum

 - Distancing yourself from those who are sick

-- Paying attention to your own person health, making sure you're getting enough rest and hydration
+- Paying attention to your health, making sure you're getting enough rest and hydration

 Who should get screened for coronavirus?